linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/Case Study of JP Morgan.md

 Total \$525 million loss

-By the end of February, losses at the SCP had increased by  \$69 million$ ^{12}\.
+By the end of February, losses at the SCP had increased by \$69 million$^{12}$.
 At the end of March 2012, the mark-to-market loss on the portfolio was already at USD $718mn.
 Further worsening of the situation and worsening rumors following articles by the Wall Street Journal and Bloomberg left no other option to the management but to file an 8-K report containing information about the first quarter result on 13 April 2012 followed by a conference call.

 Mark-to market losses of the SCP (2012)